 That's why you don't win more bids.
 It's can also explain why the competition has more market share.

-So, if you’re a leader or a salesperson, you can become a better presenter a little at a time for thirty years or get really good right now and reap the rewards for the rest of your life.
+So you have a choice: Become a better presenter a little at a time for thirty years or get really good right now for the rest of your life.

 What are your thoughts on gradual versus quantum leaps?
 Why do some of us settle for gradual improvement or even none at all, when it comes to making presentations?